mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 In both cases, the error code of the RESET\_STREAM frame or the STOP\_SENDING frame MUST be set to ROQ\_FRAME\_CANCELLED.

+STOP\_SENDING is not a request to the sender to stop sending the RTP media stream, only an indication that a receiver stopped reading the QUIC stream being used.
+A sender with additional media frames to send SHOULD continue sending them on another QUIC stream.
+Alternatively, new media frames can be sent as QUIC datagrams (see {{quic-datagrams}}).

-When a RoQ sender receives a STOP\_SENDING frame for the last open stream available to send RTP/RTCP-data, the RoQ sender MUST open one or more new QUIC streams before sending new media frames.
-Any media frame that has already been sent on the QUIC stream that received the STOP\_SENDING frame, MUST NOT be sent again on the new QUIC stream(s).
+Any media frame that has already been sent on the QUIC stream that received the STOP\_SENDING frame, MUST NOT be sent again on the new QUIC stream(s) or datagrams.

 Note that an RTP receiver cannot request a reset of only a particular media frame because the sending QUIC implementation might already have sent data for